hitchyjs/odem/doc/api/model.md

 This property exposes adapter used to persistently store this instance of model.
 It might be different from the adapter defined for use with the model as a whole, though it won't be different in most cases.

+### instance.$isNew

+This property indicates whether current instance has been freshly created.
+This is assumed in case of missing UUID associated with current instance.

 ### instance.$exists

 This property exposes promise for indicator whether data storage contains representation of instance currently.